pit-ray/win-vind/README.md

 **win-vind** provides the lightweight **Hybrid UI System of CUI and GUI**.

 # Warning
-**It has some serious problems repeating key-stroke infinitely in `Editor Mode` if you use multiple IME.
-If you are single language user, no problem.
+**It has some serious problems repeating key-stroke infinitely in `Editor Mode`.
 Please be looking forward to the next version.**

 ## Overview